greg-raven/Uncommon-Sense/_posts/2018-11-12-the-root-of-democracy.md

 ---
-title: 'The root of democracy'
+title: "The root of democracy"
 layout: post
 categories:
 - democracy